bneedhamia/CurieEddystoneURL/README.md

 NOTE: this version doesn't support Eddystone Config mode.
 To change the beacon URL, you need to modify the Sketch and reload the beacon.

-NOTE: this Sketch requires [my modifications to the CurieBLE library](https://github.com/bneedhamia/CurieBLEServiceData) to support beacon Advertising.
+NOTE: this Sketch requires my modifications to the CurieBLE library to support beacon Advertising.
+These changes can be seen in [my support-eddystone-url pull request](https://github.com/01org/corelibs-arduino101/pull/146) for the CurieBLE library, or as [my repo containing those changes](https://github.com/bneedhamia/CurieBLEServiceData).

 See the comments in the .ino file for more details.